rabituwu/toJpeg.py/README.md

-# toJpeg.py
+# toJpeg

-batch conversion of image to --> jpeg format
+*batch conversion of image to --> jpeg format*

-install Pillow
+convert a folder full of images to another folder as .jpeg format

-pip install Pillow
+*because most convert sites has limits*